mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

     # (optional, default: 14400)
     interval_seconds: 14400

+  environments:
+    # Whether or not to trigger a garbage collection of the
+    # environments when the exporter starts (optional, default: false)
+    on_init: false

+    # Whether or not to attempt garbage collecting the environments
+    # on a regular basis (optional, default: true)
+    scheduled: true

+    # Interval in seconds to garbage collect environments
+    # (optional, default: 14400)
+    interval_seconds: 14400

   refs:
     # Whether or not to trigger a garbage collection of the
     # projects refs when the exporter starts (optional, default: false)